bsavage-dbi/hyper-edit/README.md

 Makes opening the Wordpress edit page even faster.

-Press `alt + cmd + i` to open the dev console and find the editor link.
+Press `alt + cmd + i` to open the dev console, and click the console tab to find the editor link.

 Only runs on hyperisland.com pages.